MakingSense/makingsense.github.io/4-flows/doppler-flow.md

 Our Integration environment is pointing to that branch and it's deployed (manually through Jenkins) with the last changes of `develop` as needed.
 When the sprint finish, we create a branch from `develop` with a release number (release candidate).
 This branch will be pointed by QA environment and the QA Team will run the regression over it.

-For these reasons, we cannot follow the git-flow as it is, so we decided to change the meaning of `master` branch to represent all code that have passed all QA stages and it supposed that it is really ready to go to production.
-Also, we decided to change _release branches_ for _version branches_ which represent the output of a sprint and could be potentially deployable to production.
-So stabilization stage is done on these _version branches_, when it is stable, it is merged to `master`, when it is deployed to production it is tagged.

 1. In a sprint, DEV team develop a set of features or stories.
 2. Before integrate each feature, DEV team made a collaborative review using the [pull request] of github.
 3. During the sprint DEV team deploy regularly to Integration environment to allow QA